Viral Content: Clone Winning Ads in Minutes

 This matters because real creative operations are never “one tool.”
 They are a chain.
 The more of that chain you can keep inside one workflow, the faster your test-and-learn loop becomes.

 Topview alternatives.
-Choose by use case, not by hype.
+Choose by workflow role, not by hype.

 HeyGen